Carlton House Terrace: Construction

 The central pediments are a somewhat too contrived means of preventing an apparent sag in a very long façade and the attics on the end pavilions may be over-emphatic.
 Subtlety of modelling there is none.
 In fact, Carlton House Terrace is thoroughly typical of the extraordinary old man who designed it, but whose only contribution to the work was probably the provision of a few small sketches, done either in the glorious painted gallery of his Regent Street mansion or the flower-scented luxury of his castle in the Isle of Wight.

-The authors of the Survey of London take a more favourable view:
+The authors of the Survey of London took a more favourable view:

 The houses … form a double group each side of the Duke of York's Column.
 Designed as an architectural entity, facing the Park, they represent with their range of detached Corinthian columns, a pleasing example of comprehensive street architecture; an effect greatly enhanced by the freshness of their façades … The end house to each block is carried up above the roof of the main façade, thereby effecting a successful pavilion treatment.
 The return fronts of the houses facing the steps are also effectively treated in a complementary manner.

 Although Nash delegated the supervision of building to Pennethorne, he kept the letting of the sites firmly in his own hands.
 Ground rents, payable to the Crown, were set at the high rate of 4 guineas per foot frontage.
 Nash himself took leases of five sites – nos 11–15 intending to let them on the open market at a substantial profit.
 In the event he could not cover his total costs and made a small loss on the transactions.